Beginner's Guide to Full Body Workouts: 5 Essential Exercises

 - Rest: 45 seconds between sets

-- Form Cue: Keep your elbows beneath your shoulders and your body in a straight line.
+- Form Cue: Keep your elbows directly under your shoulders and maintain a straight line.

 - Sets: 3 sets